ronaldbosma/blog/content/blog/howto-install-net-core-on-windows-server.md

 ![Install in organization](../../../../../images/howto-install-net-core-on-windows-server/install-in-azure-devops-organization.png)

-> NOTE: depending on your permissions, an administrator might have to approve the intallation before you can proceed.
+> NOTE: depending on your permissions, an administrator might have to approve the installation before you can proceed.

 ### Enable Multi-stage pipelines preview feature